Skip to main content

 Processing Information

-This collection was previously processed at some point by an unknown archivist.
-An additional accession was added and never processed.
-The second processing, uploading to ArchivesSpace, and adding the additional accession was completed by Eric Christensen, Librarian of Archive Processing, for Texas A&M University – Corpus Christi’s Special Collections and Archives Department.
+This collection was processed in part by an unnamed archivist.
+The second processing and uploading to ArchivesSpace was completed by Eric Christensen, Librarian of Archive Processing, for Texas A&M University-Corpus Christi’s Special Collections and Archives Department.

 Title

-Guide to L. DeWitt Papers
+Guide to L. DeWitt Hale Papers

 Status